 1) Total calories still matter.
 If you’re avoiding sugar but consuming a lot of calories from carbohydrate because you think it’s healthier, it’s important to know that those carbohydrates all turn into simple sugars by the time they are digested and absorbed into the body.
 Just because something isn’t labeled as sugar doesn’t mean it isn’t sugar by the time you’re done chewing it.

 2) Maltodextrin is the most common complex carbohydrate used in sports nutrition supplements.
 Maltodextrin is more sugar than sugar.
 Although it doesn’t have to be labeled as a sugar, it is highly processed, derived almost exclusively from GMO corn, is highly associated with bloating and gastro-intestinal distress, and has a glycemic index that raises blood sugar at almost twice the rate of cane sugar.

 Ultimately, we believe in a “what you see is what you get” and a “less is more” approach.
 No tricks.
 No extras.
 Just the fuel athletes need in its simplest form when they need it most.
-So unless an athlete has just worked their butt off, Endurance Recovery Mix is not for them.
+So unless an athlete has just worked their butt off, Sport Recovery Mix is not for them.